mfouad/awesome-egypt-opensource/README.md

 * [AI-ML-Driven-Companies-In-Egypt](https://github.com/harryadel/AI-ML-Driven-Companies-In-Egypt) - A curated list of artificial intelligence and machine learning companies in Egypt.
 * [Summer Internships for Egyptian Students](https://github.com/ACM-Alexandria-SC/Internships-in-Egypt) - A curated list of summer internships for Egyptian students.
 Maintained by ACM Alexandria Student Chapter.
+* [Awesome Arabic Speakers](https://github.com/sahaba-ai/awesome-arabic-speakers) - A curated and collaborative list of awesome Arabic speaker's contributions in tech regardless of their ethnicity, nationality, or location.

 ### Books